-Megrim in Icelandic fishing grounds are mainly caught as bycatch in demersal seine and Nephrops and demersal trawls (Figure 4, Table 1).
+Megrim in Icelandic fishing grounds is mainly caught as bycatch in demersal seine and Nephrops and demersal trawls (Figure 4, Table 1).
 Catches in demersal seine have been decreasing in the past few years, while catches in Nephrops trawl and more recently in bottom trawl have increased.
-In 2019, approximately 60% of landed megrim was fished in Nephrops trawl and 30% in bottom trawl.
+In 2020, approximately 50% of landed megrim was fished in Nephrops trawl and almost 40% in bottom trawl.
 Since 2000, the number of boats landing annually over one tonne of megrim has remained relatively stable (Table 1).

 Figure 3.
 Megrim.
-Depth distribution catches according to logbooks 2000-2019.
+Depth distribution catches according to logbooks since 2000.
 Mynd 3.
 Stórkjafta.
-Afli samkvæmt afladagbókum 2000-2019, skipt eftir dýpi.
+Afli samkvæmt afladagbókum frá 2000, skipt eftir dýpi.

 Figure 4.
 Megrim.
-Total catch (landings) by fishing gear 1994-2019, according to statistics from the Directorate of Fisheries.
+Total catch (landings) by fishing gear since 1994, according to statistics from the Directorate of Fisheries.

 Mynd 4.
 Stórkjafta.
-Landaður afli eftir veiðarfærum 1994-2019, samkvæmt aflaskráningarkerfi Fiskistofu.
+Landaður afli eftir veiðarfærum frá 1994, samkvæmt aflaskráningarkerfi Fiskistofu.